X-LANCE/LinguaFranca/README.md

 ## 📦 Features

 - 🔍 Hook-based activation capture at neuron level.
-- 🧠 Automatic detection of functinal language-specific key neurons.
+- 🧠 Automatic detection of functional language-specific key neurons.
 - 🧪 Evaluation of semantic alignment via cosine similarity.
 - 🔥 Ablation analysis on neuron sets and their impact on downstream tasks and perplexity.
 - 📊 Visualization of cross-lingual similarities and neuron contributions.